cention-sany/openssl/README.md

 ### Forked version

 This openssl is forked because we need it to be able to compiled with OpenSSL 0.9.8l 5 Nov 2009.
-If you have Openssl development package installed then you should not have any problem in **go install** this package.
+If you have Openssl development package (on Ubuntu machine **sudo apt-get install libssl-dev**) installed then you should not have any problem in **go install** this package.
 You may use Linux terminal command to find out where the openssl.pc is, as below:
 ```
 $ locate openssl.pc
 $ /usr/lib/x86_64-linux-gnu/pkgconfig/openssl.pc